afuafuyo/ynode/README_EN.md

     console.log(8090)
 });

-// get 路由 并指定 id 参数必须为数字 YNode.WebRestful.get('/abc/{id:\\d+}', function(req, res, id){
+// get request with a id param and id must be a number YNode.WebRestful.get('/abc/{id:\\d+}', function(req, res, id){
     var r = new YNode.WebRequest(req);